Chhota Udaipur State

 The Chhota Udaipur State or 'Princely State of Chhota Udaipur', (છોટાઉદેપુર; छोटा उदैपुर) was a princely state with its capital in Chhota Udaipur during the era of British India.
 The last ruler of Chhota Udaipur State signed the accession to join the Indian Union in 1948.
 Chhota Udaipur shares a history with Devgadh Baria and Rajpipla as one of the three princely states of eastern Gujarat.

 History

 The erstwhile Princely State of Chhota Udaipur was founded in 1743 by Rawal Udeysinhji, a descendant of Patai Rawal of Champaner.

-This state was an A class state with an 11 Gun salute under the Rewa Kantha Agency and merged with the Union of India on 16 August 1947.
-The state emerged as an A Class state mainly because of the erstwhile ruler HH.
-Maharaja Maharawal Shri Fateh Sinh Ji Chauhan who was also known as the people's Maharaja.
-Before him, the state was a second class state with 9 Gun Salutes.
-Maharawal Shri Fatehsinh ji made a lot of developments in the state of Chhota Udepur and quickly rose to being an A class state.
-His great grandson HH Aishwarya Pratap singh Chauhan is the present ruler of Chhota Udaipur but he is the youngest son of Late Maharaja Shri Virendra Pratap Sinh ji.
+This state was an salute state with an 11 gun salute under the Rewa Kantha Agency and merged with the Union of India on 16 August 1947.